gregkorossy/Android-Support-Preference-V7-Fix/README.md

 This demo / bugfix is set to work on API level 7+.

 # License notes #
-You can do whatever you want except where noted, especially the following files downloaded from the [Android framework base](https://github.com/android/platform_frameworks_base/tree/master/core/res/res/layout) (these are also modified):
+You can do whatever you want except where noted.
- - preference_category_material_custom.xml
- - preference_dialog_edittext_material_custom.xml
- - preference_information_material_custom.xml
- - preference_material_custom.xml